MetehanAydemir/MedicalCostAnalysis/README.md

 region: the beneficiary's residential area in the US, northeast, southeast, southwest, northwest.

 charges: Individual medical costs billed by health insurance

+# The aim of the project
+The aim of the project is to estimate the approximate cost of a person's health insurance based on the given variables.
+Developed an end-to-end data science application.